 - Get Vaccinated: San Marino has no infectious diseases, epidemics, or viruses.
 Routine vaccines against hepatitis A and B, measles, and rabies should be enough.
 If you need prescription drugs, we recommend that you check in advance if you can carry them to San Marino or not.

-Get Insured: Don’t forget to compare different travel insurance plans for tourists in San Marino and buy the one that is best for you and your loved ones.
+- Get San Marino Insurance: Don’t forget to compare different travel insurance plans for tourists in San Marino and buy the one that is best for you and your loved ones.
 Travel insurance is invaluable to the traveler.
 It protects you from pitfalls and provides financial support during an emergency.
 It is best to be prepared and insured against unforeseen situations.